Tinram/MySQL/README.md

 #### Usage on Windows

 On Windows, via a PuTTY connection, the script output may exceed PuTTY's scrollback limit.
-I chose an interactive connection input for my usage on Linux-to-Linux (avoiding switches).
-However, this does mean that *stdout* redirection is blocked.
+I chose an interactive connection input for my usage on Linux-to-Linux machines (avoiding switches).
+Nevertheless, this means that *stdout* redirection is blocked.

 Short of rewriting the command-line parsing, a workaround is: